washim/pypillar/docs/source/index.rst

 PyPillar Runtime Task Input
 =====================================
-Suppose you want to pass transformed input from Task1 to Task2 below is the example
+Suppose you want to pass transformed input from Task1 to Task2 and finnaly you want result then below is the example.

 .. code-block:: python